Performance¤

 BGEN Dosage Reads¤

-The local BGEN fixture stores phased BGEN v1.2+ Layout 2 biallelic diploid
+The local BGEN fixture stores BGEN v1.2+ Layout 2 biallelic diploid dosage

 | Variants | genoio median | bgen_reader/cbgen median |